-RECOMMENDATION 6.4: To streamline maintenance - both in terms of stocking equipment and training maintenance staff - the Town should establish standards for equipment types and standard manufacturers.
+RECOMMENDATION 67.4: Create a long-term sustainable funding source for future parks and recreation facilities, programs and projects.
+To streamline maintenance - both in terms of stocking equipment and training maintenance staff - the Town should establish standards for equipment types and standard manufacturers.

-- 6.4.1 For replacement or renovation of the equipment in Joe Stephenson Park and Eagle Park, the Town should consider the pros and cons of replacing playground equipment with new equipment from the same manufacturer.
-For ADA compliance and cost-efficiency, engineered wood fiber mulch is recommended. - 6.4.2 Facilities requiring irrigation should have automatic, underground systems that maximize water efficiency. - 6.4.3 Site furnishings should be standardized to establish visual continuity and increase ease of maintenance and product replacement.
+- 7.4.1 Explore the use of sales tax, lodgers tax, creating a recreation district beyond Bayfield's Town limits, or other long-term funding opportunities. - 7.4.2 Continue to evaluate grant funding for recreation capital investments. - 7.4.3 Evaluate the Town's cost to run recreation programs and special events and make sure the adopted fees continue to remain appropriate for those services. - 5.4.1 For replacement or renovation of the equipment in Joe Stephenson Park and Eagle Park, the Town should-consider the pros and cons of replacing playground equipment with new equipment from the same-manufacturer.
+For ADA compliance and cost efficiency, engineered wood fiber mulch is recommended. - 6.4.2 Facilities requiring irrigation should have automatic, underground systems that maximize water efficiency - 6.4.3 Site furnishings should be standardized to establish visual continuity and increase ease of maintenance and product replacement.

-RECOMMENDATION 6.5: Design and construct an indoor recreation facility dedicated to Parks and Recreation uses.
+RECOMMENDATION 67.5: Require new developments to provide parks and recreation facilities for their new residents.
+Design and construct an indoor recreation facility dedicated to Parks and Recreation uses.